nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 1. Adding a new appointment

 >:information_source: Important notes about the input format
 >1.
-Make sure that the inputted doctor/appointment ID starts with a D/A and have **exactly** 5 digits in the number following!
+Make sure that the inputted doctor/appointment ID starts with an upper-case D/A and have **exactly** 5 digits in the number following!
 >2.
 Any input fields in HealthVault only accepts space and alphanumeric characters.
 >3.
 The gender field input should only be "M", "F".
 >4.
 This function **allows** the adding of past appointments.